obruck/International-Research-Impact/README.md

 # International-Research-Impact

 ## BACKGROUND
-These codes will help you reproduce all plots and statistical analyses of two publications **The Geographical Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD* and **The Gender Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD*
+These codes will help you reproduce all plots and statistical analyses of two publications
+**The Geographical Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD* and
+**The Gender Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD*.

 ## DATA